jhpyle/docassemble/_docs/modifiers.md

   property_assessed = True
 {% endhighlight %}

+# <a name="allowed to set"></a>Indicating that a block is permitted to set a variable

+If you have enabled [`restrict input variables`] in your [Configuration], then you will not be able to use custom [JavaScript] to cause [`question`] blocks to set variables other than the variables specified in the [YAML] of the [`question`] blocks.
+The `allowed to set` modifier allows you to get around this limitation by listing specific variable names that the [`question`] block should be allowed to set.
+You can set `allowed to set` to a [YAML] list of variable names or to a [Python expression] that evaluates to a list of variable names.

 # <a name="precedence"></a>Changing order of precedence

 As explained in [how **docassemble** finds questions for variables],